 The SIAP is comprised of senior industry officials representing the electric power industry, designers, nuclear suppliers, and since 2010, industries interested in nonelectric applications of nuclear energy.
-Each GIF member country can contribute up to three SIAP members, and each SIAP member serves for a 3-year renewable term.
+Each GIF member country can contribute up to four SIAP members, and each SIAP member serves for a 3-year renewable term.

-Strategic review of R&D progress and plans for individual systems from the industry perspective.
+- Strategic review of R&D progress and plans for individual systems from the industry perspective.

-Strategic review of progress and plans for R&D on cross-cutting activities (GIF working groups).
+- Strategic review of progress and plans for R&D on cross-cutting activities (GIF working groups).

-Views on system deployment and future nuclear energy fuel cycles.
+- Views on system deployment and future nuclear energy fuel cycles.

-Views on international framework for nuclear safety standards and regulations.
+- Views on international framework for nuclear safety standards and regulations.

 SIAP has reviewed the progress of development and nature of collaborative R&D for all six Gen IV systems, conducted reviews related to cross cutting topics of relevance to the six systems and has reviewed two of the three crosscutting methodologies: risk/safety and economics.
-Its most recent areas of focus have been on Sodium Fast Reactor safety, including the GIF initiative to develop safety design criteria for sodium fast reactors and the business case for nonelectric applications of Very High Temperature Reactors.

 SIAP provides continuous support to GIF in building better connections with the private sector and increasing involvement of industrial partners.
 It provides industrial insight for GIF activities, creates opportunities for the industry to bring together different viewpoints and to share experience in terms of the development and application of new technologies for Gen-IV concepts.